If you’ve whipped up a big batch of hummus, you might be wondering if you can store and reheat it to use in the next few days.

 Reheating hummus in the microwave

-- Place your hummus in a microwave-safe bowl.
+- Place your hummus in a microwave-safe bowl and stir in a splash of water.

 - Check and stir it during each interval.